-Accuracy of the local transfer models compared to the general model
+3.3 Accuracy of the local transfer models compared to the general model

-For the example site 65 COR, the best performance of RS-LOCAL was achieved with 55 samples from the SSL (K), 10 sampling events (B) of size K at each iteration, and 10% reduction (r) at each iteration (Figure 5).
-Therefore, 55 transfer samples from the SSL were combined with two site calibration samples previously used to supervise the selection from the data source, to form a PLS regression calibration model for the estimation of the site validation samples (see Figure 5 panel a right).
-Compared to the target observations from the site (right part of panels a and b; measured range = $11.9-16.0 \,\mathrm{g \, kg^{-1} \, C}$), the selected instances were heterogeneous with regard to their characteristic patterns in raw spectra, their preprocessed feature space, and their measurements (range = $8.7-97.7 \text{ g kg}^{-1} \text{ C}$).
+For the example site 65 COR, the best performance of RS-LOCAL was achieved with 55 samples from the SSL

+(K), 10 sampling events (B) of size K at each iteration and 10% reduction (r) at each iteration (Fig. 5).
+Therefore, 55 transfer samples from the SSL were combined with two site calibration samples previously used to supervise the selection from the data source, to form a PLSR calibration model for the estimation of the site validation samples (see Fig. 5a; right).
+Compared to the target observations from the site (right part of Fig. 5a and b; measured range = 11.9-16.0 g kg-1 C), the selected instances were heterogeneous with regard to their characteristic patterns in raw spectra, their preprocessed feature space and their measurements (range = 8.7-97.7 g kg-1 C).
 The selected instances covered a significant proportion of the first two components in the feature space of the entire SSL.